0xLott/graphql-vs-rest/code/javascript/README.md

 # JavaScript Stack Exchange Comments API

-This project is a JavaScript API built using Node.js and Express.js to fetch comments data from the Stack Exchange Language Learning forum.
+This project contains two JavaScript-based APIs to fetch comments data from the Stack Exchange Language Learning forum.

+- **REST API**: built using Node.js and Express
+- **GraphQL API**: built using Apollo Server

 > [!WARNING]
 > This API provides static data captured at a specific time for experimental purposes.
 It is not up-to-date and should not be used for real-time needs.